 Timeline: Getting two casinos in Philadelphia

-* December 2006: SugarHouse and Foxwoods win the two Philadelphia casino licenses.
-SugarHouse plans to build its casino on the Delaware River near Fishtown.
-Foxwoods plans to build on the river in South Philadelphia.
+December 2006: SugarHouse and Foxwoods win the two available casino licenses for Philadelphia.
+SugarHouse planned to build its casino on the Delaware River near Fishtown, and the Foxwoods group planned to develop its slots parlor on Columbus Boulevard on the South Philadelphia waterfront.

-* 2008: Mayor John F. Street's administration approves Foxwoods' plans, but after the Nutter administration takes over, the new mayor and City Council work to block the proposal.
-Foxwoods investors propose moving the project to Center City, but activists in Chinatown widely oppose the move.
+2008: The Street administration approves Foxwoods’ development plans, but after the Nutter administration takes over, the new mayor and City Council work to block Foxwoods’ proposal.
+Foxwoods investors propose moving the project from the waterfront to Center City, but activists in Chinatown widely oppose the move.
+SugarHouse refuses to change its plans to build on the riverfront.

-* February 2009: Foxwoods announces plans to move to the former Strawbridge department store at 8th and Market streets.
+February 2009: Foxwoods announces plans to move to the former Strawbridge department store.

-* January 2010: Regulators begin fining Foxwoods for failing to submit design and financing plans.
+January 2010: Regulators begin fining Foxwoods for failing to submit design and financing plans, and begin threatening to revoke the license.

-* Spring-summer 2010: Wynn Resorts says it will take over Foxwoods, but pulls out of the agreement a month later.
-Harrah's Entertainment surfaces as a new potential partner.
+Spring-Summer 2010: Wynn Resorts says it will take over Foxwoods, but pulls out of the agreement a month later.
+Harrah’s Entertainment surfaces as a new potential partner to take over the Foxwoods project.

-* December 2010: The gaming board revokes Foxwoods' license, saying the plan for the new partnership was incomplete or had too many variables.
+December 2010: The gaming board revokes Foxwoods’ license.
+The board rejected Foxwoods’ plan for the new partnership, saying the documents for the deal were incomplete or had too many variables.

-* April 2012: The Pennsylvania Supreme Court rejects another appeal from Foxwoods.
+April 2012: The Pennsylvania Supreme Court rejects another appeal from Foxwood, which had continued to seek to maintain its license.

-* November 2012: Six groups submit proposals to replace Foxwoods as the second Philadelphia casino license.
-They are: Casino Revolution, Hollywood Casino, Live!
+November 2012: Six groups submit proposals by the deadline for applications for the second Philadelphia casino license.
+They are called: Casino Revolution, Hollywood Casino, Live!
 Hotel & Casino, The Provence, Market8 and Wynn Philadelphia.
-Three want to locate in South Philly, two in Center City and one on the riverfront.

-* Winter and spring 2013: A series of hearings are held in which the applicants present their proposals to the public.
+Winter and spring 2013: A series of hearings are held in February, April and May, in which the applicants presented their proposals to the public.